What are the different types of online learning?

 Scenario 1: Library Research

 The first and foremost type of online study that all students are expected to participate in is research.
 Though this somewhat depends on the source types your assignments require (textbook, journal, etc.), the vast majority of resources for students are now accessible online.
 While physical libraries still exist, these spaces are increasingly being prioritised as study areas that allow for comfortable access to digital resources via the institutional library platform.
-To succeed at a bachelor’s degree or beyond, all university students, no matter their course type, should work to develop confident research skills, mastering how to read, take notes and develop essays and presentations effectively using digital technology.
+To succeed at a bachelor’s degree or beyond, all university students, no matter their course type, should work to develop confident research skills, mastering how to read, take notes and develop essays and presentations effectively using digital technologies.

 Scenario 2: Blended Materials